 Columbia is a large country; we are not talking about short bus rides or a few hours here and there.

 The bus from Cartagena to Santa Marta is five’ish hours, and that is a short bus ride for Colombia or South America in general.

 Aircondition, snacks and old-fashioned entertainment like a book makes the whole trip a breeze, so if you are into roadtrips and staring out of windows traveling, you will love this!

 Arriving in Cartagena Old City

-Getting off just outside the Old City of Cartagena I have directions from the hostel where I am going, a rather short distance it seems so I decide to load up my backpack and walk.
+Getting off just outside the Old City of Cartagena, I have directions from the hostel where I am going, a rather short distance, it seems, so I decided to load up my backpack and walk.